 The Detroit-Windsor Tunnel was opened in 1930 and connects downtown Windsor and downtown Detroit.
-The tunnel is approximately 1.6 kilometres (1 mile) long and extends 23 metres (75 feet) below the surface of the Detroit River.
+The tunnel is approximately 1.6 km long and extends 23 m below the surface of the Detroit River.
 The tunnel is illuminated and ventilated.
 One lane is provided in each direction.
-The tunnel has a height clearance of 4.0 metres (13'2") and a 330-degree bend in the tunnel, which restricts the types of commercial vehicles that can use the tunnel.
+The tunnel has a height clearance of 4.0 m and a 330-degree bend, which restricts the types of commercial vehicles that can use this crossing.

-Primary inspection facilities are provided at the entry to both Canada and the US.
-Due to the downtown location of the plazas, the space for secondary commercial inspection is limited and most secondary inspection for commercial vehicles is carried out off-site.
+Primary inspection facilities are provided at the entry to both Canada and the U.S. Due to the downtown location of the plazas, the space for secondary commercial inspection is limited and most secondary inspection for commercial vehicles is carried out off-site.

-There are twelve primary inspection lanes on the US side, including three booths available for use by commercial vehicles.
-Secondary inspection for cars is carried out immediately adjacent to the primary inspection with twenty-three spaces available.
-In Canada, there are twelve primary inspection lanes, with commercial vehicle primary inspection lanes to the east of the tunnel exit portal and leading onto Goyeau Street.
+There are 12 primary inspection lanes on the U.S. side, including three booths available for use by commercial vehicles.
+Secondary inspection for cars is carried out immediately adjacent to the primary inspection with 23 spaces available.
+In Canada, there are 12 primary inspection lanes, with commercial vehicle primary inspection lanes to the east of the tunnel exit portal and leading onto Goyeau Street.
 Primary inspection lanes for cars are on the west side of the tunnel exit portal, leading onto Park Street.
-Secondary inspection for cars is located directly after passing through the primary inspection.
-Secondary inspection for commercial vehicles is located off-site at Hanna Street, approximately 1.5 kilometres south of the tunnel plaza, although there is a small area for secondary commercial inspection on the plaza itself.